-Development Plan documents

-2.4 Development Plan Documents (DPDs) are statutory documents which set out strategic policies, allocate sites for development, and set policies for decision

-- making on planning matters.

-Collectively, the DPDs comprise

-the Local Plan, which forms

-part of the Development Plan.

-Planning applications should be

-determined in accordance with the

-Development Plan unless material
+Development Plan Documents

-considerations indicate otherwise.

-- 2.5 DPDs need to follow a statutory process set out in the Town and Country Planning (Local Planning) (England) Regulations 2012.
+- 2.4 Development Plan Documents (DPDs) are statutory documents which set out strategic policies, allocate sites for development, and set policies for decision making on planning matters.
+Collectively, the DPDs comprise the Local Plan, which forms part of the Development Plan.
+Planning applications should be determined in accordance with the Development Plan unless material considerations indicate otherwise. - 2.5 DPDs need to follow a statutory process set out in the Town and Country Planning (Local Planning) (England) Regulations 2012.
 This is set out in Table 1 below along with how the City Council will engage with stakeholders and communities at each stage.

-Supplementary Planning Documents and other informal planning documents
+Supplementary Planning Documents and other Informal Planning Documents

-- 2.6 Supplementary planning documents (SPDs) and other informal planning documents do not have statutory status and cannot set new policy.
+2.6 Supplementary planning documents (SPDs) and other informal planning documents do not have statutory status and cannot set new policy.
 Rather they provide more detailed guidance on how the policies in the Local Plan are applied.
-While SPDs are adopted formally by the City Council and are material considerations in the determination of planning applications, they do not form part of the Development Plan. - 2.7 SPDs and other informal planning documents may cover a range of issues thematic and site specific.
+While SPDs are adopted formally by the City Council and are material considerations in the determination of planning applications, they do not form part of the Development Plan.

+a.
+SPDs and other informal planning documents may cover a range of issues thematic and site specific.
 SPDs may take the form of design guides, area development briefs, masterplans or issue-based documents.
 Birmingham has a number of adopted SPDs adopted and there are also a number currently in preparation.
+Find out more on

+BCC Approved Planning Policies

-Find out www.birmingham.gov.uk/ directory/10/approved_planning policies/category/55 2.8 There are a number of key stages in preparing SPDs which are set out in Table 2 along with how the City Council will engage with stakeholders and communities at each stage.
+2.8 There are a number of key stages in preparing SPDs which are set out in Table 2 along with how the City Council will engage with stakeholders and communities at each stage.
 The level and extent of consultation required in the preparation of a SPD is generally less than that for a DPD and the methods used will vary, according to its content.